Ridensium/jamipy/docs/docs/container.md

 </details>

-public class for all container like widgets as well making generic one adding methods to the *class* **Component** to do so by defaul the orientation of widgets inside it is column the widgets based on it in jamipy will have different orientations
+class for all container like widgets as well making generic one adding methods to the *class* **Component** to do so by defaul the orientation of widgets inside it is column the widgets based on it in jamipy will have different orientations